HMV: Administration (2013)

 A branch in Wakefield closing as part of the group administration (March 2013).
 This unit has since been occupied by Waterstones.

 On 15 January 2013, HMV Group appointed Deloitte as company administrators and suspended shares, putting its 4,350 UK employees at the risk of redundancy.
 Gift vouchers were initially declared void since holders are classified as unsecured creditors to whom the company owed the value, but were accepted again from 22 January 2013.

 Restructuring firm Hilco UK bought HMV's debt from its creditors The Royal Bank of Scotland and Lloyds Banking Group, as a step towards potentially taking control of the company.
 It was revealed that the total debt Hilco had bought amounted to around £110 million, and that HMV owed around £20 million in tax to HM Revenue and Customs at the time of its entry into administration.

 On 31 January 2013, it was reported that 190 redundancies had been made at the head office and distribution centres.

+A branch in Wellingborough closed as part of the group administration (March 2013), sits empty following its closure.

 On 7 February 2013, Deloitte confirmed that 66 shops had been identified for closure.
 No fixed date was given for the closures but they were expected to take place in the following two months.
 The next day, Deloitte confirmed that an additional 60 redundancies, including the chief executive Trevor Moore, had been made at the group's offices in London, Marlow and Solihull.
 Deloitte confirmed on 20 February 2013 that an additional 37 shops would close.
 On 26 February 2013, six shops were sold to supermarket chain Morrisons.

 On 28 February 2013, eight shops in Hong Kong and Singapore were sold to AID Partners Capital Limited and the operation then became independent from HMV Group that was bought by Hilco UK.
 This transaction also enabled AID Partners Capital Limited to own the rights to use the HMV brand in Hong Kong, Macau, China, Taiwan and Singapore.

 By 23 March 2013, Deloitte was seeking to complete a deal to sell 120 shops as a going concern.
 The decision to close several shops that had previously been identified for closure were reversed following talks with landlords.